-Hers simplifies the skincare process even further by giving only two products—one for AM and another for PM.
-For a small fee, they provide a consultation with a physician before your order gets sent out, so they can formulate the right prescription for you.
-They require a session on each of your recurring orders to ensure that your skin is improving and not having bad side effects to the medication.
-Hers also offers other products for anti-aging and hyperpigmentation, but you have to buy those items separately instead of having it in an all-in-one like the Curology superbottle.
+Hers simplifies the skincare process even further by offering only two steps—one in the AM and another at night.
+For a small fee, they provide a consultation with a physician before your order ships so they can formulate the right prescription for you.
+They require a session on each of your recurring orders to ensure that your skin is improving and free from any side effects.
+Sounds like overkill to me, but again, this is how they stay compliant and many people may enjoy the subsequent check ups.

 Proactiv vs Curology vs Hers: Comparing Top Acne Treatment Subscriptions for Women

-Now that you have an idea of how acne meds work, it’s time to compare the major players and see how Curology and Hers stack up to Proactiv.
+Now that you have an idea of how acne meds work, it’s time to compare the major players and see how Curology and Hers stack up to the industry standard: Proactiv.
 Here’s a quick rundown of what each brand is about, relative pricing, and other need-to-knows: